volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/00_Drc_with_Volumio.md

 ### Other softwares on your computer

 - REW to makes measurements <a href="https://www.roomeqwizard.com/"> : REW</a>

+If you want to make your filters "by hands" :
 - Rephase to generate filters <a href="https://rephase.org/"> : Rephase</a>

 ### Other Hardware